-Note: Make sure the URL text box actually contains a value (font color should be white) and not the placeholder value (light grey text).
+Note: Make sure the URL text box actually contains a value (font color should be white) and you're not looking at the placeholder value (light grey text).

 Note: The Redis and bpftrace data sources need additional configuration on the collector host.
 See PCP Redis and PCP bpftrace.